gsamokovarov/jump/README.md

 ## Reverse jump

 Bad jumps happen.
-Sometimes we're looking for a directory the isn't the most scored one at the moment.
-Imagine the following jump database:
+Sometimes we're looking for a directory that doesn't have the best score at the moment.
+Let's work with the following following jump database:

 ```bash
 /Users/genadi/Development/society/website